 What are Medicare Advantage Costs?

 Many of the Advantage plans available are either low or no-cost.
-Traditionally HMO advantage plans will carry a $0 per month premium, while sometimes PPO advantage plans will have a monthly premium.
-Because medical costs vary from area to area, these premiums are fully dependent as to what is going to be available in your area.
+Traditionally HMO advantage plans will carry a $0 per month premium, while PPO advantage plans will sometimes have a monthly premium.
+Because medical costs vary from area to area, these premiums are fully dependent on what will be available in your area.

 Very few Advantage plans have an annual deductible for medical and hospital costs.
 However, many Advantage plans will have a deductible for higher-tiered prescription drugs.